 “I fell once or twice, probably.
 It was because I jumped from one rock to a far, far one.
 I just got back up.”

-Many people do all their playing when they’re children, all their working when they’re grown up, and all their retiring and regretting when they reach old age.
+Many people do all their playing when they’re children, all their working when they’re grown up, and all their retiring when they reach old age.
 When you play, no matter how old you are, you can be a kid as long as you want.
 Just watch out for the rocks.

 “He jumps off the bridge,” said Brenden.